 Hernia Surgery in Gibraltar

 A hernia is a bulge or weakness in the muscles which form the front of the body wall.
 They are very common and easily treated.
-However, if left, they can get bigger, cause pain and can lead to obstruction in the bowels.
+However, if left, they can get bigger, cause pain and can lead to obstruction in the bowel.
 Hernias may present in many places but the most common site is in the groin or around the umbilicus (Belly button).
-Groin hernias can occur on either or both sides of the body, they are caused by the body wall being weak from birth or by over straining oneself by coughing, heavy work or sport.
+Groin hernias can occur on either or both sides of the body, they are caused by the body wall being weak from birth, or by over straining oneself by coughing, heavy work or sport.

 - Inguinal hernias are the most common and are often called a groin rupture.
 These are more often associated with men than women and appear as a bulge in the groin or scrotum.

 Symptoms of a hernia can include the feeling that something has given way, pain which wears off and a lump which gets bigger as you cough.
 If you think that you may have a hernia, you should seek medical advice to confirm the diagnosis.
 The correct and most suitable route for the repair of a patient’s hernia will be discussed, and agreed, on an individual basis.